matthewdeanmartin/jiggle_version/README.md

     jiggle_library here
     # find, bump & update version strings in source code

 An opinionated library has an opinion about the right way to do it.
 That said, if the library can discover existing conventions, it should discover them and use them.
+If you don't like it, see the end for competing opinionated libraries and their philosophy, such as vcs-tag-only, regex-more-regex-all-day-regex.

 The following contraints enable "drop in and go"